📣

 Limitations

-• If a TiFlash replica is enabled, it will be unavailable for a period after the restore, because data needs to be rebuilt in TiFlash.
+• If a TiFlash replica is enabled, it will be unavailable for a period after the restore, because the data needs to be rebuilt in TiFlash.

 Was this page helpful?